When you snack on a fresh carrot or open a can of tomatoes, do you think about how those tasty fruits and vegetables traveled to you? We do!

 Once your tomatoes are labeled, canned, and packed, its off to the truck for shipping all over the world!

 Labels to Keep Food Distribution on Track

 Food logistics can be challenging—it takes a carrot roughly 150 days to grow but consumer demand can double overnight!
 We help keep food deliveries on track with retro-reflective warehouse labels.
-Retro-reflective material is the same kind of reflective material found on street signs and is a great choice when scanning from a long distance, making it easy for warehouse workers to get the right delivery to the right customer.
+Retro-reflective material is the same kind of reflective material found on street signs and is a great choice when scanning from a long distance.
+This makes it easy for warehouse workers to get the right delivery to the right customer.
 Made-to-order by our Label Experts, these durable labels can be printed right next to the warehouse shelves by you, providing endless customization right where it’s needed.

 We take great pleasure in helping farmers and food distributors across the country and the world.
 Whether you’re a giant food distributer, a cooperative or small producer—drop The Label Experts a line for help setting up new labels for packaging or food distribution.